-Tennessean, Leigha Edwards is proud to call Oak Ridge her home.
-While holding high-visibility positions at Oak Ridge National Laboratory, Leigha has made substantial investments of her personal time in community service to a variety of organizations.
-She is recognized throughout the region for extensive volsional roles.
-Her energy and enthusiasm have made her a highly effective advocate for all of the organizations that she serves, both professionally and personally.
-She has reached across organizational boundaries to build relationships that create value in the community, and she has brought community leaders together to deliver programs and initiatives with lasting impact on economic and tunity to work with women of Tennessee, Leigha is marwho are like diamonds in ried to Blake Edwards and is the very proud mama of Ella, 9, and Hudson, 3.
-She is a native East dedicated to teaching them the value of giving back to their community and lives by the mantra "from those to whom much is given, much is required."
+native East Tennessean, Leigha Edwards is proud to call Oak Ridge her home.
+While holding high-visibility positions at Oak Ridge National Laboratory, Leigha has made substantial investments of her personal time Fulco, who came to Knoxville in community service to a variety of organizations.
+She is recognized throughout the region for extensive volunteer efforts that build on and complement her profes- of both parents, ten years highly effective advocate for all of the organizations that she serves, both professionally and personally.
+She has reached across organizational boundaries to build relationships that create value in the community, and she has brought community leaders together to deliver programs and initiatives with lasting impact on economic and social issues.